lyne-design-system/lyne-figma-listener/README.md

 Express server listening to webhooks from Figma.

-- The webhook is triggered as soon as the Figma library is changed an published.
+- The webhook is triggered as soon as one of the Figma libraries is changed an published.
-- If received with correct payload, the travis job to build and publish design tokens is triggered.
-The payload must match the name and passcode defined as env variables.
+- If received with correct payload, the travis job to build and publish design tokens or the the job tho build and publish the icons is triggered.
+The payload must match one of the file names and passcode defined as env variables.
 - The server listens to POST requests on the route ```figma-change```.

 # Env variables
 `TRAVIS_TOKEN`: get it from user account settings on Travis.
 Used to trigger a build on Travis via API.
+`FIGMA_FILE_NAME_TOKENS`: The name of the deisgn token library in Figma.
-`FIGMA_FILE_NAME`: The name of the library in Figma.
+`FIGMA_FILE_NAME_ICONS`: The name of the icons library in Figma.
 `FIGMA_PASSCODE`: Passcode defined in Figma webhook during creation.

 # Figma API